 Parents are primarily responsible to make sure that their child(ren) comes to school in compliance with the school's uniform regulations.
 A written excuse from the parent is expected if a child is out of uniform for any reason.
-If a student comes to school out of uniform, and without a written excuse, it will be the homeroom teacher's responsibility to send that student to the School Office with the uniform policy form.
+If a student comes to school out of uniform, and without a written excuse, it will be the homeroom teacher's responsibility to send that student to the School Office.